ppurang/Hack.1/README-WIP.md

  - ``1`` should have
  - ``2`` nice to have

+ If two features have the same priority then the order of the feature decides the relative priority.

 Each requirement starts with such a priority index.
 Requirements also leak some of the HTTP details like methods, statuses etc. Prio ``2`` reqs may not be very detailed and if you are planning to do one that isn't then please start a discussion.